Code generation (compiler): Major tasks

 Instruction selection is typically carried out by doing a recursive postorder traversal on the abstract syntax tree, matching particular tree configurations against templates; for example, the tree W := ADD(X,MUL(Y,Z)) might be transformed into a linear sequence of instructions by recursively generating the sequences for t1 := X and t2 := MUL(Y,Z), and then emitting the instruction ADD W, t1, t2.

-In a compiler that uses an intermediate language, there may be two instruction selection stages—one to convert the parse tree into intermediate code, and a second phase much later to convert the intermediate code into instructions from the instruction set of the target machine.
+In a compiler that uses an intermediate language, there may be two instruction selection stages—one to convert the parse tree into intermediate code, and a second phase, much later, to convert the intermediate code into instructions from the instruction set of the target machine.
 This second phase does not require a tree traversal; it can be done linearly, and typically involves a simple replacement of intermediate-language operations with their corresponding opcodes.
-However, if the compiler is actually a language translator (for example, one that converts Java to C++), then the second code-generation phase may involve building a tree from the linear intermediate code.
+However, suppose the compiler is a language translator (for example, one that converts Java to C++).
+In that case, the second code-generation phase may involve building a tree from the linear intermediate code.

 Runtime code generation

-When code generation occurs at runtime, as in just-in-time compilation (JIT), it is important that the entire process be efficient with respect to space and time.
-For example, when regular expressions are interpreted and used to generate code at runtime, a non-deterministic finite state machine is often generated instead of a deterministic one, because usually the former can be created more quickly and occupies less memory space than the latter.
-Despite its generally generating less efficient code, JIT code generation can take advantage of profiling information that is available only at runtime.
+When code generation occurs at runtime, as in just-in-time compilation (JIT), the entire process must be efficient with respect to space and time.
+For example, when regular expressions are interpreted and used to generate code at runtime, a non-deterministic finite-state machine is often generated instead of a deterministic one because the former can usually be created more quickly and occupies less memory space than the latter.
+Despite generally generating less efficient code, JIT code generation can take advantage of profiling information that is available only at runtime.

 Related concepts

 The fundamental task of taking input in one language and producing output in a non-trivially different language can be understood in terms of the core transformational operations of formal language theory.
-Consequently, some techniques that were originally developed for use in compilers have come to be employed in other ways as well.
-For example, YACC (Yet Another Compiler-Compiler) takes input in Backus–Naur form and converts it to a parser in C. Though it was originally created for automatic generation of a parser for a compiler, yacc is also often used to automate writing code that needs to be modified each time specifications are changed.
+Consequently, some techniques initially developed for use in compilers have come to be employed in other ways.
+For example, YACC (Yet Another Compiler-Compiler) takes input in Backus–Naur form and converts it to a parser in C. Though it was initially created for automatic generation of a parser for a compiler, yacc is also often used to automate writing code that needs to be modified each time specifications are changed.

 Many integrated development environments (IDEs) support some form of automatic source-code generation, often using algorithms in common with compiler code generators, although commonly less complicated.
-(See also: Program transformation, Data transformation.)
+(See also: Program transformation and Data transformation.)

 Reflection

-In general, a syntax and semantic analyzer tries to retrieve the structure of the program from the source code, while a code generator uses this structural information (e.g., data types) to produce code.
-In other words, the former adds information while the latter loses some of the information.
+In general, a syntax and semantic analyzer tries to retrieve the program's structure from the source code, while a code generator uses this structural information (e.g., data types) to produce code.
+In other words, the former adds information while the latter loses some.
 One consequence of this information loss is that reflection becomes difficult or even impossible.
-To counter this problem, code generators often embed syntactic and semantic information in addition to the code necessary for execution.
+To counter this problem, code generators often embed syntactic and semantic information and the code necessary for execution.